Dealing with homesickness

 - Send care packages periodically with cookies, pictures of the family, items from home such as newspapers, copies of siblings' report cards, trinkets and notes from neighbors and other family members.

 - Visit your daughter during the school year if possible.
 Please make sure to coordinate your travel plans with your daughter.
 Most college students do not like surprise visits, especially when they coincide with busy academic times such as midterms.
-This year, Family Weekend will be held October 19-21, 2012.

 - Be understanding and reassuring if you receive frantic and tearful calls from your daughter saying she wants to come home.
 Encourage her to talk to her resident assistant (RA), her Student Success Leader (SSL), her O-team leader, her professors, her advisor, friends, or any member of the Student Affairs staff.
 There are many people who are willing and able to help if your daughter will just reach out.